People are different and not one therapeutic approach will benefit all.

 We do not live in isolation.
 We exist within an emotional ‘meaning-making’ family system.
 We are influenced and shaped by family emotions such as love, hate, jealousy, admiration, need, and desire to belong.
 FST helps us understand what happens when our family is dysfunctional and provides approaches to rebuild and develop.

-Gestalt therapy is based on the principle that every individual is a whole (mind, body and soul) and that they are best understood in relation to their current situation as they experiences it.
+Gestalt therapy is based on the principle that every individual is a whole (mind, body and soul) and that they are best understood in relation to their current situation as they experience it.
 The approach focuses strongly on self-awareness and the ‘here and now’ (what is happening from one moment to the next).
 In gestalt therapy, self-awareness is key to personal growth and developing full potential.

 Adler & Existential Therapy